iurianu/Simple-Web-Scraper/README.md

+# Axios & Express Web Scraper

-# A simple web scraper that gets all articles from [the guardian](https://www.theguardian.com/uk)
+> A simple web scraper that gets all articles from [the guardian](https://www.theguardian.com/uk)

 ## Sources